VaiNav06/WeathApp/README.md

 A simple weather application using Tkinter and the OpenWeatherMap API.
 Enter a city name to get real-time weather details, including temperature, wind speed, and sunrise/sunset times.

-Features
-	•	Fetches weather data for any city
-	•	Displays temperature, wind speed, and weather conditions
-	•	Shows sunrise and sunset times
-	•	Simple and clean GUI

 Installation
 1. Clone the repository: